Frequently asked questions about applying to Manhattan School of Music.

 You may apply to more than one major/division.
 You will need to submit an application fee for each application.
 Should you be accepted into more than one program, you would need to select one in which to enroll.
 Students may not be enrolled in more than one major.

-Your degree level at the time of admission (freshman, sophomore or junior) is determined by your performance at the audition.
-It does not reflect the number of credit hours that will transfer from your previous institution, nor will it determine the number of years it will take for you to complete your degree at MSM.
+Classification of transfer students’ level of study upon admission is based solely on audition performance; the number of semesters at MSM will depend on the results of the placement exams required of all new students and approved transfer of any eligible credits.
+Students may need to complete more semesters than expected in order to meet all degree requirements.
 For example, if you have only completed one year of study in a Bachelor’s degree program, you will only be admitted to the freshmen or sophomore level.
 If are accepted as a junior transfer, your estimated time to degree completion may be two years or longer.

 On-campus auditions for Musical Theatre will take place January 15-17 & 29-30.